 As I sat there reminiscing and taking in the past 9 years, thinking through the great moments, the not so great moments, the waitresses interesting accent, the cafés decor, our wedding day, how cute my husband looks……

 I was already planning an Alfresco Dinner Party so this project Dyed Glass Luminaries from baby food jars was added to the list.
 To my surprise no one had tried it yet with baby food jars at least that was the results from my online search.
-Enjoy!
+So here’s my unique take on it, enjoy!

 - food coloring (colors of your choice)